 In the United States, 23% of all adults, or over 54 million people, have arthritis.
 There are also many people who suffer from joint pain due to injuries.
+Here are a few joint pain relief ideas.

 What causes joint pain?